Where to Stay in Rome:

 This whirlwind of tourist throughout Italy means, there are hundreds of hotels, Airbnb’s, and hostels vying for your attention!
 And many different areas to stay in Rome to choose from.

 Luckily, I am not the only one who loves Rome, or Italy for that matter!
+In fact the eternal city is one of the most beautiful places to visit in Europe.

 So I’ve enlisted the help of some of my fellow travel bloggers to share their go to places to stay when in Rome.